genohm/slims-api/templates/slims-vaadin-template/howToUseThisTemplate.md

 This is an empty SLIMS (Vaadin) plugin.
 The minimal required files are present.

 ## Starting on a new plugin
-Do not change this template but copy the entire folder slims-vaadin-template and give it another plugin name.
+Do not change this template but copy the entire folder slims-vaadin-template and give it another plugin name, for example:
+`slims-vaadin-demo`.

 ## Include your new plugin
 Add a line in the file [settings.gradle](../../settings.gradle) to include your new plugin, for example:
 ```
 include 'plugin:demo:slims-vaadin-demo'
 ```